bzalugas/Transcendence/DEV_DOC.md

 - docker compose
 - Make

-# Run the development infrastructure
+# Work with the development infrastructure

+## Run the dev mode

 For the moment, you just need to run `make` in the root directory in order to run all services and start develop, debug, etc.